It sounds so simple, I'm surprised there aren't more of them.

 And this isn't just in Searsmont.
 There are nine locations around Waldo County where people can come to get wood.
 For that matter, it's not just for people in Waldo County.
 They estimate last year, they helped over 140 families, from five different counties.
 That's a huge commitment from their volunteers to keep all that moving.

-Despite having the biggest budget they've ever had this year, there's always room to donate or help.
+Despite having the biggest budget they've ever had last year, there's always room to donate or help.
 Or if you need firewood to keep warm this winter, you can contact the Woodshed directly and place an order at WaldoCountyWoodshed.org.